publicdocs/uscode/assets/md/titles/usc18/us/usc/t18/ptII/ch237/m__us_usc_t18_s3771.md

     (e)  __Definitions__  __.—__

+    For the purposes of this chapter:

+        (1)  __Court of appeals__  __.—__

+        The term “court of appeals” means—

+            (A) the United States court of appeals for the judicial district in which a defendant is being prosecuted; or

+            (B) for a prosecution in the Superior Court of the District of Columbia, the District of Columbia Court of Appeals.

+        (2) __Crime victim.—__

+            (A)  __In general__  __.—__

-    For the purposes of this chapter, the term “crime victim” means a person directly and proximately harmed as a result of the commission of a Federal offense or an offense in the District of Columbia.
+            The term “crime victim” means a person directly and proximately harmed as a result of the commission of a Federal offense or an offense in the District of Columbia.

+            (B)  __Minors and certain other victims__  __.—__

             In the case of a crime victim who is under 18 years of age, incompetent, incapacitated, or deceased, the legal guardians of the crime victim or the representatives of the crime victim’s estate, family members, or any other persons appointed as suitable by the court, may assume the crime victim’s rights under this chapter, but in no event shall the defendant be named as such guardian or representative.

+        (3)  __District court; court__  __.—__

+        The terms “district court” and “court” include the Superior Court of the District of Columbia.

     (f) __Procedures To Promote Compliance.—__